hepl-mausen/smartcities/LCD/README.md

-# Python fucntions used below
+# Python functions used below

 from ... import ... : import un function from a library.